 2. Towel dry your hair to get a lot of the moisture out and section off your fringe.
 I clip the rest back so it doesn’t get in the way.

-3. Brush through your fringe with your comb and feel around the sides to make sure you have it all sitting on your face.
+3. Brush through your fringe in layer style with your comb and feel around the side to make sure you have it all sitting on your face.

 4. Take all of your fringe in your hand and comb through again, bringing the bulk of it into the centre of your face, making sure it is straight with no out of place kinks.